lanl/VizAly-Foresight/CBench/README.md

 # CBench
-This is the compression benchmark part of Foresight.
+This is the compression benchmark arm of Foresight.
 It can be run on its own or part of the Foresight workflow.

 ## Prerequisites:
 * CMake 3.8.1 or higher